 Verifying changes

 Build finished.
-You're about to run claude --agent ana-verify.
+You're about to run ana run verify.
 This guide covers what Verify does, what the report means, and what to do when it comes back FAIL.

 What Verify does